 The dinner table doesn’t need to feel like a battleground, although we know at times it does!
 Getting kids to try new foods isn’t always an easy task, even when you may have spent time creating the perfect menu.

 Let’s be honest, all kids go through phases no matter what stage they are at and it can be stressful trying to keep up with their demands and requests.
-We asked Mandy Sacher from Wholesome Child to share her top tips for getting kids to try new foods and her answers might surprise you!
+We asked Paediatric Nutritionist, Mandy Sacher to share her top tips for getting kids to try new foods and her answers might surprise you!
 Spoiler – they don’t always have to eat the food you serve them.

 1. Eat together as a family